 First, determine which words provide the most information and emphasize them and only them.
 Ok?
 Good start.
 It gets a little trickier.

-Now determine which syllable in those words get the main stress and only emphasize that vowel.
+Now determine which syllable in those words gets the primary stress and only emphasize that vowel.
 There should be no more than 15% of your vowels considered important.

-The other 85% of vowels should be reduced.
+Next, reduce the other 85% of the syllables.
 I mean crazy-reduced to the point that they may not exist.
 Let’s try it together.